Buying Guides

 Best Build Quality

-The Need AC3BB is the only desk on this list with BIFMA certification — a testing standard from the Business and Institutional Furniture Manufacturers Association that validates structural safety under commercial use conditions.
-The steel legs are 1.2mm thick, which is 50% heavier gauge than the 0.8mm legs on most budget desks.
+This is the only desk here with BIFMA certification — the commercial furniture safety standard.
+The steel legs are 1.2mm thick, 50% heavier gauge than the 0.8mm legs on most budget desks.
+It's built like it belongs in an office building, not a dorm room.

-At 23.7 inches deep, it offers 4 more inches of usable depth than the Coleshome, which makes a noticeable difference when placing a monitor directly on the desk.
-Assembly is the simplest here: four legs, eight screws, done.
+At 23.7 inches deep, you get 4 more inches of usable depth than the Coleshome.
+That's the difference between a monitor sitting at a comfortable distance and one sitting in your face.
+Assembly is the simplest on the list: four legs, eight screws, done.

 Watch out for: The look is industrial-plain.
-If you want a desk that blends into a styled living room or bedroom, the SHW or Coleshome options have more finish variety.
+If you're furnishing a styled living room or bedroom, the SHW and Coleshome have more finish options.
 Particleboard top, not solid wood.

 SHW 40-Inch Electric Standing Desk — Best Standing Desk (Compact)